usf-progdata/hw-khoanguyen0812/Final_project/README.md

 - Ben Casselman, Mehta Dhrumil (2018).

 this project is a check-up on the initial findings stemming from the [Marriage Isn’t Dead — Yet](http://fivethirtyeight.com/features/marriage-isnt-dead-yet/) article.
 The article was looking into the marriage age of the current population along with the trend of marriage when age is taken into account.
 This project will be taken a slightly different route in which the marriage versus divorce rate will be compared side by side when age and educational level is taken into account.
+Data within each columns represents a proportion of the population that has married or divorced in the *"both_gender"* to *"women_data"* and *"Major_data"* respectively.

 > Header | Description
 ---|---------